zammad/zammad-user-documentation/basics/zammad-glossary.rst

    overview.
 If you have a customer that wants to get connected to a certain agent, the caller log will tell you if this colleague is currently available.

-   Administrators can learn more on the `sipgate CTI` integration page.
+   Administrators can learn more on the :admin-docs:`Sipgate CTI
+   </system/integrations/cti/sipgate.html>` integration page.
    Agents can learn more about this function on this page:
    :doc:`/extras/caller-log`